School-of-Life-Project/Portal/README.md

 Portal is built using [Tauri](https://tauri.app) and [Vite](https://vitejs.dev).

 The Rust-based backend of the application is used to load resources from disk and manage the state of the [embedded database](https://github.com/spacejam/sled).
 The TypeScript-based frontend of the application is used to render UI elements and display textbooks using [epub.js](https://github.com/futurepress/epub.js/).

+Portal is a work in progress.
+See the [development roadmap](TODO.md) for more information.